megamsys/devcenter.megam.io/_posts/2016-05-09-how-to-launch-debian-jessie.md

 	$ ps aux | grep sshd

-###Step - 1 Creating Debian Jessie VM
+### Step - 1 Creating Debian Jessie VM

 This initial section contains everything you need to get Debian Jessie and running on your server.

-First, ensure the user can login to https://docs.megam.io/overview/tour/.
+First, ensure the user can login to [docs.megam.io](https://docs.megam.io/overview/tour/).

 * Go to the Market Place.